 You should not create the agreement within a month of getting married, because of the legal concept of “duress.”
 Duress is explained further down in this article.

-If you need to speak to a family lawyer about how to talk about prenuptial agreements, or to get one created, give us a call toll free at 1-844-466-6529
+If you need to speak to a family lawyer about how to talk about prenuptial agreements, or to get one created, contact us.

 Our family lawyers can also help you challenge a marriage agreement if it was not created properly.